opentechinstitute/commotion-bigboard-gatherer/README.md

 The "bigboard-server-config" file is a JSON Formatted file that contains a few settings for how the gatherer should behave.
 Currently it has four values:

     {
+      "bigboard_debug":false,
       "bigboard_use_remote_server":false,
       "bigboard_remote_server":"127.0.0.1",
       "bigboard_remote_user":"bigboard",
       "bigboard_nodes_json_path":"."
     }

+1. bigboard_debug is a development flag used at times to make the script behave differently during development.
+Will probably be replaced by verbosity at some point.
+This should probably just be left as false.
 1. bigboard_use_remote_server is a boolean, and is checked so that the gatherer knows what to do with compiled data.
 1. bigboard_remote_server is the IP or domain name of the remote bigboard server
 1. bigboard_remote_user is the user on the remote machine that will receive the compiled data.